Sarach-git/dentist_assistant/README.md

 Prerequisites before cloning the repo :
 - create telegram bot (discussed below)
-- create a vector index in Pinecone, upload your own document
+- create a vector index in Pinecone, upload your own document(use store_index.py)

 ### ✅ 1.
 Create a Telegram Bot